akseshina/quandoo_test_assignment/README.md

 One of the key metrics in product analytics is revenue.
 It is not always the primary metric, as businesses may focus on different goals at different stages of their development (for example, aiming for rapid growth to establish a market presence, reducing expenses during a crisis, or working on user retention).
 However, revenue is always considered as one of the main metrics.

 The files provided contain data for 10 months, and besides revenue and the mere fact of reservation creation, we almost don't have any other quantitative data.
 Therefore, I decided to focus simply on the metric **"how much total revenue the company earned in each city for the given period"**.
-In the final result, the cities are ordered by it.
+In the final result, the cities are ordered by this total revenue.

 However, it is important not to look at just one metric.
 When comparing the top cities in the list, we are also interested in how many reservations were made in each city and how much revenue, on average, each reservation brings to that city.
 Such data will complement the picture and provide more information for making business decisions.
-Additionally, I added columns with rankings by different metrics so one can quickly understand from the table who is the leader not just in total revenue, but also, for example, in the number of reservations, the number of unique customers, or the number of active merchants.
+Additionally, I added columns with rankings by different metrics so one could quickly understand from the table who is the leader not just in total revenue, but also, for example, in the number of reservations, the number of unique customers, or the number of active merchants.

 Below is a list with a brief description of all the fields of the final table:
 1. **city**: The name of the city where the reservations were made.